robbywashere-zz/showcase/README.md

 - If I were to do it again, I would remove ReactMarkdown.
 Parsing of the markdown would be done separately.
 Then the parsed object would be fed into React components.
 The current implementation is a quick-and-dirty hack.
 The components send state upwards in order to batch the GraphQL query due to the way it is utilizing ReactMarkdown. - https://github.com/robbywashere/lucky-starz/blob/master/pages/repo.js#L229

 ## Some Api
+- A simple news feed api reader with search and infinite scroll
 - **Source** - https://github.com/robbywashere/some-api
 - **Demo** - https://gracious-ritchie-a76a6b.netlify.com
 - Uses React, Typescript and GraphQL via Apollo Client